Soviet deportations of Chinese people: Arrests and deportation

 On 31 January 1938, the Soviet Politburo decided to continue its suppression of ethnic minorities and added a separate Chinese line.
 As a result, massive arrests of Chinese became nationwide and began to occur where massive arrests had not taken place.
 The Soviet government believed that the Japanese Kwantung Army trained many Russian-speaking Chinese to enter Russia for espionage.
 Thus, it became necessary to rule out the Chinese in the region to paralyse the Japanese intelligence in the region.
 The Republic of China consulates in Khabarovsk and Blagoveshchensk reported more than 200 and 100 Chinese arrested respectively.
 The number of arrested Chinese significantly dropped in June 1938.
 During 12–13 January 1938, more than 20 Chinese were reportedly arrested in Blagoveshchensk.
-On 21 January 1938, dozens of those who formerly worked for the Chinese Eastern Railway were shot in Khabarovsk.
+On 21 January, dozens of those who formerly worked for the Chinese Eastern Railway were shot in Khabarovsk.
 All Chinese who lived in Vladivostok or lived within 60 miles of the frontier were forced to be relocated.
 Between August 1937 and May 1938, 11,000 Chinese were arrested and another 8,000 Chinese were deported.
-On 22 February, the Chinese Consulate in Khabarovsk reported another hundred innocent Chinese arrested during the previous night by NKVD and that it was heard that previously arrested Chinese were forced to work in those remote, cold areas.
+On 22 February 1938, the Chinese Consulate in Khabarovsk reported another hundred innocent Chinese arrested during the previous night by NKVD and that it was heard that previously arrested Chinese were forced to work in those remote, cold areas.
 On 2 March, the Chinese Consulate in Vladivostok reported, "the Soviet authority searched for the Chinese day and night, arresting the Chinese even when they were at work.
-The Soviet was so aggressive that there was no space for any concession.
+The Soviets were so aggressive that there was no space for any concession.
 The deeds were as brutal as the exclusion of China in 1900, during which many were drowned in the Heilongjiang River.
 Recalling the miserable history makes people tremble with fear."